 However, The Howick Hall estate, where Lord Earl resided, maintains that the tea was produced by a Chinese Mandarin to off set the occurrence of lime in the water.
 As Lady Grey entertained political guests in the property, it became so popular that she was asked if it could be sold to others.
-There are many various tales regarding which tea company first manufactured this product to the public.
+There are many various tales regarding which tea company first manufactured Loose Earl Grey Tea to the public.

 But we prefer this version; The British Prime Minister suspended the price monopoly which the East India Company had, until that point enjoyed with its Chinese trading partner.
 Originally pure Chinese teas were flavoured with fine oils from the Bergamot fruit in an attempt to preserve the tea during the difficult clipper journeys by sea.
 It was thought that lengthy times at sea could result in tastes of mould and tar.
 That is how the tea was named and to this day Earl Grey is regarded as one of the very finest flavoured infusions.